lewis2ba/project1/myReadme.md

 My approach was first to built a simple board using html and give it basic functionality, like the numbers appear when clicked.
 After this I was able to make the game more like the Concentration game we are all familiar with.
 I was able to make the "cards" disappear when a match was made, I added a win condition when a certain number of matches were made, and I added a board reset button, and I replaced the numbered "cards" with cards with images.
 I added limited css at this time to make it look presentable.
 Finally I added more css to make it more visually appealing and a very basic animation for when the player wins.

+To play my game simply go to the website, click on the cards and try to make matches.
+To reset the board click the reset button.
+The game will also reset after the user has won the game

 I had one thing that I would have liked to added to the game besides trying to make it look better and that was a flipping animation.
 I would have liked to have the cards flip to reveal the image when the user clicks on them.